Will AI Replace...

 -

-Material selection based on standard parameters
+Material selection based on specifications

 medium